-We have put together, six of the best must-read books on presenting and presentation design.
+We have put together, six of the best must-read presentation books on everything presenting and PowerPoint design.
 We began our own journey from these presentation books, and they can teach you too.

 We’ve got to hand it to the internet.